pdimens/arachne/README.md

 FFFFIII.......................
 ```

-Using the example invalid barcode `ATGGAGANAA` from above, the sequence header would look like (SAM tag order doesn't matter):
+Using a TELLseq-style barcode `ATGGAGANAA`, where an `N` indicates it's invalid, the first line of a FASTQ record in the forward read would look like (SAM tag order doesn't matter):
 ```
 @SEQID/1 BX:Z:ATGGAGANAA VX:i:0
 ````

-Read pairs must be sorted by the `BX:Z:` barcode string.

-## License
-Arachne is distributed under the MIT license. naga links to [BWA](https://github.com/lh3/bwa) at the object level.
-Arachne include the BWA source code via git submodule.
-Arachne links to the Apache2 branch of the BWA repo, which is licensed under the Apache2 license.